maximveksler/awesome-apidev/README.md

-# awesome-apidev
+# awesome-dev
-Tools for continues delivery of production API's
+Tools for continues delivery of production code.

 ### Stub